narfindustries/http-garden/README.md

 docker compose build gunicorn hyper nginx haproxy nginx_proxy
 ```

-There are, of course, way more targets in the HTTP garden than the ones we just built.
-It's just that building them all takes a long time.
+There are, of course, way more targets in the HTTP garden than the ones we just built; it's just that building them all takes a long time.
 Even building these few will take a few minutes!

 ### Running
 - Start up some servers and proxies: